life-itself/web3/notes/are-crypto-tokens-securities.md

 ### Wider risk

 We tried the complete laissez-faire *caveat emptor* securities model in the 1920s. **It ended very badly**.
-The kind of fly-by-night “There Will Be Blood” type of charlatans ran wild selling securities to the public.Most US states created Blue Sky Laws to  "to stop the sale of stock in fly-by-night concerns, visionary oil wells, distant gold mines and other fraudulent exploitations."
+Fly-by-night “There Will Be Blood” actors ran wild selling securities to the public.
+Most US states created Blue Sky Laws to  "to stop the sale of stock in fly-by-night concerns, visionary oil wells, distant gold mines and other fraudulent exploitations."

 History is repeating itself. **Shibu Inu and Dogecoin were the blue sky securities of the 1920s**.
 People were attracted to get-rich-quick schemes back then just as much as they are today.
 Human psychology is remarkably invariant across time.